-Faith in Public Life is a national movement of US clergy of all denominations and faith leaders united in the prophetic pursuit of justice, equality and the common good.
+Faith in Public Life Action is a national movement of clergy and faith leaders united in the prophetic pursuit of justice, equality and the common good.
 Together, we are leading the fight to advance just policies at the state and federal level.
 Our network of 50,000 leaders engage in bold moral action that affirms our values and the human dignity of all.

 Faith in Public Life - www.faithinpubliclife.org/

 We Need Your Support

 ICN aims to provide speedy and accurate news coverage of all subjects of interest to Catholics and the wider Christian community.
 As our audience increases - so do our costs.
 We need your help to continue this work.